Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Entry and exit conditions can change at short notice.
-Contact the High Commission of Malta for details about visas, currency, customs and quarantine rules.
+Contact the High Commission of Malta for details about visas, currency and customs.

 More information: